6 Real Money Lessons Every Parent Should Teach Their Teenager Before College

 The toughest lesson for everyone, especially teenagers, is making them wait to buy what they want.
 We all have a natural urge to buy things we want or like immediately.
 For that reason, it is even more crucial that parents practice delayed gratification with teenagers and resist buying things they want versus what they really need.

-Take baby steps toward building a savings account for their own goals, but be stern in importance of saving.
+Take baby steps toward building a savings account for their own goals, but be stern in the importance of saving.
 If you provide an allowance, mandate that the first 10% go directly to savings before any other spending occurs.
-Once this habit of saving—frankly, of paying themselves first—takes hold, it will become second nature as they move through life and get better jobs and make more money.
-It is also important that with this savings, they have the ability to work toward a goal.
+Once this habit of saving takes hold, it will become second nature as they move through life.
+It is also important that with these savings, they have the ability to work toward a goal.
 Saving just to save is important, but it is equally important to save for something important.
 Ask your child what they want to have the most and help them define their goals.
-It could be a new iPad, a pair of new kicks or a trip with their friends.
-Whatever it may be or how ridiculous it may seem to you as an adult, it will help motivate them to save.
+It could be a new iPad, a pair of new kicks, or a trip with their friends.
+These small goals will help motivate them to save money instead of spending impulsively.

-Once they are motivated to save, open a savings account for your teens to which they can contribute to each week.
+Once they are motivated to save, open a savings account to which they can contribute consistently.
 Perhaps even offer to match their contributions up to a certain amount each month.
 At the end of each month, show them the monthly bank statement.
 Seeing their progress will push them to put more toward their goal each week.
-Then once the first savings goal is accomplished, you and your teen can start moving to bigger and more valuable goals, like their first vehicle.
+Once the first savings goal is accomplished, your teen can start moving to bigger, more valuable goals.

-Money lessons aren’t about how much money is available to you or your teenager, but about building good money habits for the future.
-Keep in mind everyone makes mistakes when they first become financially responsible for themselves, just make sure your child understands the lesson for the future.
+Important money lessons are about building good money habits for the future.
+Everyone makes mistakes when they first become financially responsible for themselves.
+Arming your teen with these lessons helps them to understand future financial literacy.
 We all can agree that we learn more from our mistakes than from our successes.
 No matter what anyone says, there is no one “right” way to teach your teens.
 Every lesson depends on the child, on the family’s financial situation, and on your values.
-As long as they form good habits over time, and the main topic of every family dinner isn’t always about money, you will help create the roadmap of lifelong financial success for your child(ren).
+Forming good habits over time will help create the roadmap of lifelong financial success for your child.